-Tales of 'Turkey Witches' weren't uncommon in early West Virginia
+Strange tales of 'Turkey Witches' weren't uncommon in early W.Va.

-Tales of 'Turkey Witches' weren't uncommon in early West Virginia
+Strange tales of 'Turkey Witches' weren't uncommon in early W.Va.

 A wary wild turkey peers across a field in West Virginia.
+But could it be a "turkey witch"?
 (Photo courtesy Y.S.)

-It wasn't all that long ago that country folk in West Virginia might tell tales of a turkey witch.
-Of all the forms a witch could take, that of a was, apparently, most to be feared, especially among the farmlands on the edges of the deep forests where turkeys are most at home.
+WITCHER CREEK, W.Va. — It wasn't long ago that country folk in West Virginia might tell tales of a turkey witch.
+Of all the forms a witch could take, that of a was the most feared, especially among the farms at the edge of the deep forests where turkeys are most at home.

 Advertisement

-But for years, the turkey, growing more elusive, and the turkey witch both captured the imaginations of tall-tale-tellers.
+But for years, the turkey, growing more elusive, and the turkey witch, captured the imaginations of tall-tale-tellers.
 Jim Comstock, among the best of that breed in the Mountain State, once wrote of the matter in his West Virginia Heritage Encyclopedia.

 "If a turkey comes and perches on your woodshed each night and you can't shoot it, you had better just make up your mind that it is a witch, not a turkey," Comstock wrote.